nulab/scala-oauth2-provider/README.md

 [The OAuth 2.0](http://tools.ietf.org/html/rfc6749) server-side implementation written in Scala.

-This provides OAuth 2.0 server-side functionality and supporting function for [Playframework](http://www.playframework.com/).
-Playframework 2.2 and 2.3 are now supported.
+This provides OAuth 2.0 server-side functionality and supporting function for [Play Framework](http://www.playframework.com/).
+Play Framework 2.2, 2.3 and 2.4 are now supported.

 The idea of this library originally comes from [oauth2-server](https://github.com/yoichiro/oauth2-server) which is Java implementation of OAuth 2.0.